jaantollander/Software-Engineering/adopting_agile_development_in_the_large/adopting_agile_development_in_the_large.md

 ## Agile Development at Ericsson
-Lassenius and Engblom discusses about transformation from waterfall model to using scrum at Ericsson [@httpslas12:online].

-Around 400 people and 40 teams in 3 different locations developing a mobile core network node with size of 50 million lines of code.
-The development has been on going since 1990s.
+Lassenius and Engblom discusses about transformation from waterfall model to using scrum at Ericsson developing a mobile core network node [@httpslas12:online].
+To indicate the scale of the transformation, the development of the network node had been on going since 1990s, 50 million lines of code had been written and 400 people in 40 teams and 3 different locations were developing it.

 Engblom described that the main problems in waterfall model were